 Pearl industry was also very popular.
 The most important industry was pottery.
-The Gupta rulers issued large number of gold coins.
-These gold coins were known as dinaras.
+The Gupta rulers issued a large number of gold coins.
+These gold coins were known as diners.
 The Gupta rulers also issued silver coins.
 During the reign of the Gupta dynasty, lead and rare copper coins were also issued.
-Gupta Empire carried out trade with China, Ceylon and other European countries.
+Gupta Empire carried out a trade with China, Ceylon, and other European countries.

-During the Gupta period there was peace and harmony in the society.
+During the Gupta period, there was peace and harmony in society.
 The social ranking or caste of a person was decided by the trade or profession of that person.
-The society was classified in four castes namely, Brahmans, Vaishayas, Kshtriya’s and Sudras.
-The Brahmans carried out activities like trade, architecture, service, etc. The Gupta rulers were Vaishayas.
-The Kshtriya’s practiced industrial vocation.
+The society was classified in four castes namely, Brahmans, Vaishyas, Kshatriyas, and Sudras.
+The Brahmans carried out activities like trade, architecture, service, etc. The Gupta rulers were Vaishyas.
+The Kshatriya’s practiced industrial vocation.
 Sudras were engaged in trade and agriculture.
 People lived in joint families and the society was male dominating.

-There was over- all prosperity and development in the Gupta era society.
+There were overall prosperity and development in the Gupta era society.
 The women were given secondary position.
-They were allowed to obtain education.
+They were allowed to obtain an education.
 The food consumed by the Gupta people was very simple.
 It is believed that they were strictly vegetarian and excluded onions, garlic, potatoes and wine from their diet.
 Entertainment during those days included dances, musical concerts, gambling, animal fights, etc. The religion followed during the Gupta period was Hinduism and Buddhism.

 One of the major developments achieved in the scientific field was the progress in metallurgy.
-Another important discovery was the invention of modern system of numbers.
-There was advancement in the mathematics and astronomy as well.
+Another important discovery was the invention of a modern system of numbers.
+There was an advancement in mathematics and astronomy as well.
 The chief exponent of the development was Aryabhatta.